vile/discord-role-scraper/README.md

 4. Poetry - [Install Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) (preferrably with [pipx](https://github.com/pypa/pipx))
    1. Check if you have Poetry installed with `poetry --version`

-### Additional Requirements
+### Build Requirements

 1. PyInstaller - [Install PyInstaller](https://pyinstaller.org/en/stable/) (preferrably with [pipx](https://github.com/pypa/pipx))
-   1. Check if you have Poetry installed with `pyinstaller --version`
+   1. Check if you have PyInstaller installed with `pyinstaller --version`
    2. PyInstaller is platform dependent, if you want to build .exe files, you must build on Windows

 ## Usage (Linux)